pojntfx/panrpc/README.md

 $ npm install @pojntfx/panrpc
 ```

 The TypeScript version of panrpc supports many transports.
 While common ones are TCP, WebSockets, UNIX sockets or WebRTC, anything that directly implements or can be adapted to a [WHATWG stream](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) can be used with the panrpc [`linkStream` API](https://pojntfx.github.io/panrpc/classes/Registry.html#linkStream).
-If you want to use a message broker like Redis or NATS as the transport, or need more control over the wire protocol, you can use the [`linkMessage` API](https://pojntfx.github.io/panrpc/classes/Registry.html#linkMessage) instead.
+If you want to use a message broker like Valkey/Redis or NATS as the transport, or need more control over the wire protocol, you can use the [`linkMessage` API](https://pojntfx.github.io/panrpc/classes/Registry.html#linkMessage) instead.
 For this tutorial, we'll be using WebSockets as the transport through the `ws` library, which you can install like so:

 ```shell
 $ npm install ws